Dumbell Mountain

 Dumbell Mountain is an 8416 ft double summit massif located in the Glacier Peak Wilderness of the North Cascades, in Chelan County of Washington state.
-The Dumbell summit is slightly higher than the northeast subpeak (8,415 ft) which is unofficially called Greenwood Mountain.
-Its nearest higher neighbor is Chiwawa Mountain, 2.4 mi to the east-southeast.
+The Dumbell summit is slightly higher than the northeast subpeak (8,408 ft) which is unofficially called Greenwood Mountain.
+The nearest higher neighbor is Chiwawa Mountain, 2.4 mi to the east-southeast.
 Precipitation runoff from Dumbell Mountain drains into tributaries of the Chelan River and the Wenatchee River.
-The mountain's descriptive name was applied by Albert Hale Sylvester (1871-1944), a pioneer surveyor, explorer, topographer, and forest supervisor in the Cascades.
+The mountain's descriptive name was applied by Albert Hale Sylvester (1871–1944), pioneer surveyor, explorer, topographer, and forest supervisor in the Cascades.